avbop/sacramental-records/progress.md

 - [ ] citations to canon law
     - [x] set up code for a suitable footnote or margin note system
     - [ ] insert the citations
+        - [x] canons on recording
+        - [ ] canons on faculties
     - [ ] write explanatory notes about interpretation of the law where appropriate
+        - [ ] comments on full initiation immediately for those above the age of reason
+        - [ ] comment about maintaining ascription even if person considers himself Protestant/atheist/etc
+        - [x] comment about validity of sacraments outside of Catholic Church
 - [ ] instructions only for printed version
     - eg: 'If yes, cross out section B.'